ethannicholas/Frost/docs/overview.md

 And that's it!
 --------------

-That provides at least a brief overview of all of the major features of Panda.
-If you haven't already done so, you may wish to take a look at how to [get started](gettingStarted.html) with Panda programming.
+That provides at least a brief overview of all of the major features of Frost.
+If you haven't already done so, you may wish to take a look at how to [get started](gettingStarted.html) with Frost programming.